jonathanjustus1/AuthFlow/README.md

        ```bash
       firebase deploy --only firestore:rules --project=authflow-pro
        ```
     * You should see a "Deploy complete!" message.
-If you see any errors, please double-check that you are logged in and that the project ID is correct.
+If you see any errors, please double-check that you are logged in, that you are running the command from the project's root directory, and that the project ID is correct.

 3.  **Install dependencies:**